mfernandezfunes/check-repos/README.md

 # Cache Management (Optional)
 CLEAR_CACHE=false # Set to true to force re-analysis of all repositories

+# Results Accumulation (Optional)
+ACCUMULATE_RESULTS=false # Set to true to accumulate all results in docker-images-all.txt
 ```

 #### How to get a GitHub Token